conradbez/hstream/README.md

 - [x] swap stylesheet
 - [ ] auto ssl certs for easy deployment
 - [ ] complex html manipulation from within script (setting attributes)
+- [ ] plotly plot supprt

+# Bugs

+- key handling is a little inconsistent and it's not clear to the user when they need to use keys - meaning if you run into reloading / rending issues provide all you compoennts with unique `key` parameter
+- state management is a little wonky when scripts branch off a change in a component to create a new component
+- checkbox is a little wonky and doesn't retain state across refreshes (which happens when a component is added)

 ## Components